 How to set up a self-custody crypto wallet

-There are basically two crypto wallet options: custodial or non-custodial (aka “self-custody”).
-The difference comes down to the private key, which is a secret number that acts like a password.
-Anyone who knows the private key can manage (i.e. send, trade, or spend) the assets in a crypto address.
+When it comes to crypto wallets, there are two options: custodial or non-custodial (aka “self-custody”).
+The difference comes down to private keys—a secret number that acts like a password.
+Anyone who knows the private key can manage (i.e. send, trade, or spend) the assets in the crypto address.

-There are risks with both options.
-As with any other technology, with crypto self-custody you’re placing trust in the software or hardware you use.
+Before proceeding, note that there are risks associated with crypto self-custody.
+As with any technology, you’re placing trust in the software or hardware you use.
 Whether it’s a centralized exchange like Coinbase or a self-custody wallet like MetaMask, you’re trusting the provider you choose.
-So it’s important to only use trusted, reputable options.
+That’s why it’s important to only use trusted, reputable options.

 The difference between custodial and non-custodial wallets